archlinux-downgrade/downgrade/doc/downgrade.8.md

 *package-name*
   The name of the package.

+*package-epoch*
+  The epoch of the package in cache or ALA.

 *package-version*
   The version of the package in cache or ALA.

 *package-release*
   The release of the package in cache or ALA.

-*architecture*
-  The architecture of the package in cache or ALA.

 *location*
   Possible values: {(remote)|(local)}